How to Build a Website for Your Small Business (with a checklist)

 Building a website for your business doesn’t have to be overwhelming.
 Learn when and how to create a website that is easy to use and grows with your needs, from choosing colors and fonts to selecting the right platform for your business type.

-• It should let her add more things like products or forms later.
+It should allow for future growth, like adding products or forms later.

 Picking Colors and Fonts

-I’m not a designer, and I’ve learned that using too many colors or fonts can make a website look messy and hard to read.
-If you’re not sure which colors and fonts to use, keep things simple.
+I’m not a designer, but I’ve learned that using too many colors or fonts can make a website look messy and hard to read.
+If you’re not sure what to use, keep things simple.

 Until you feel confident, here are a few basic rules.

 I recommend using the HubSpot Brand Kit Generator.
-It’s free and will create a color set, fonts, and even logos that all work well together.
+It’s free and will create a color set, fonts, and even logos that all work well to get you started.

 Colors